ANAct: Adaptive Normalization for Activation Functions: Experiments

 \section{Experiments}

-With several expriments, we validate the effectiveness and advantage of our approach and investigate its compatibility with BN and residual networks.
-We benchmark NReLU (normalized ReLU) and NSwish (normalized Swish) against common activation functions, especially their unnormalized counterparts, as baseline.
+With several experiments, we validate the effectiveness and advantage of our approach and investigate its compatibility with BN and residual networks.
+We benchmark NReLU (normalized ReLU) and NSwish (normalized Swish) against common activation functions, especially their unnormalized counterparts, as baselines.
 For convenience, we call a convolutional/linear layer plus the following BN and activation function a \emph{super-layer} as a whole in this section.

 All activation functions we compare are listed in Appendix.